Tristis est anima mea (attributed to Kuhnau): Music

 The composer set the motet for five parts, two sopranos, alto, tenor and bass (SSATB).
-He followed an example by Orlande de Lassus of the same text also for five parts, indicated depending on edition as SAATB or SATTB.
+He followed an example by Orlando di Lasso of the same text also for five parts, indicated depending on edition as SAATB or SATTB.
 Both works open in a similar way, with "closely overlapping vocal entries, and both shift to homophonic declamation at the words "Iam videbitis turbam" (You will see the crowd).

 The composer follows Italian models.
 John Butt describes his approach as "conservative in texture but extremely expressive".

 The first eight measures are devoted exclusively to the word "tristis" (sad, sorrowful), with the voices entering one after the other, each beginning with a long note, from the lowest to the highest which sings only a short sighing motif.
 Only then comes the complete first line, expressed in polyphony until measure 20, ending with "ad mortem" (unto death), which the bass sings in a chromatic downward line of long notes. "ad mortem" is repeated, mirroring the beginning: the voices enter again one after the other but beginning with the highest voice.
 The harmonies are intensified, resolved in measure 30.
 After a short rest, the second line of the text is presented in similar building, this time in the sequence from inside out: alto, soprano II and tenor together, soprano I and bass almost together, all arriving in measure 50 in homophony on the last word "mecum", which marks the end of the biblical text and is followed by a long rest with a fermata.

 The predictions follow each other without a rest.
 The first (you will see a crowd) one begins in homophonic declamation, the second (which will surround me, measure 60) building with entrances in the sequence tenor, alto, soprano II, bass, soprano I, the third (you will take flight, measure 70) in denser texture with two voices entering together and a repeated motif of a faster descending line.
 In the fourth prediction "Et ego vadam" (And I will go, measure 85), Jesus speaks of himself, and the composer expresses it by the voices entering one after another, but with exactly the same motif, in the first four voices even from the same pitch (tenor, bass, soprano II, alto.
 After a leap down of a minor sixth, even steps lead upwards.
 The voices arrive in homophony when they first pronounce "immolari" (sacrificed), followed by a second long rest with a fermata.
 The word is repeated and intensified (from measure 99), with a climax of the soprano ascending step by step to G, their highest note.
 The words "pro vobis" (for you) follow within the polyphony, first by the alto, followed immediately by soprano II, soprano I and bass together, tenor.
 In the last phrase, the ascending steps appear in the bass.